lnlyssg/lnlyssg.github.io/_posts/2018-04-24-hashcat-commands-for-racf-passwords.md

 author: Jim
 tags: RACF passwords
 ---
+First of all I recommend finding out the password rules in place, [this](https://github.com/jaytay79/zos/blob/master/SETRRCVT.rexx) may help.

-Start [here](https://mainframed767.tumblr.com/post/43072129477/how-to-copy-the-racf-database-off-the-mainframe) for the initial steps.
+Then start [here](https://mainframed767.tumblr.com/post/43072129477/how-to-copy-the-racf-database-off-the-mainframe) for the initial steps.
 You then have two options to get the hashes into the hashcat format of `$racf$*QWERTY1*5AA70358A9C369E0` rather than the John the Ripper format of `QWERTY1:$QWERTY1$*QWERTY1*5AA70358A9C369E0`:

 1. After running racf2john use a regex Find/Replace in Notepad++/BBEdit etc. of `^[^:]*:` and replace with nothing (or use grep and sed from a terminal if you prefer)